-You should not construe any such information from this review as any type of legal, investment or financial advice.
+You should not construe any such information from this review as any legal, investment or financial advice.

 We use a combined rating score out of 100, covering all the listed metrics for project reviews.
-Each metric is rated out of 3 including a potential bonus point in every metric.
+Each parameter is rated out of 3, including a potential bonus point in every metric.

 We also reserve the right to award a bonus point for outstanding achievement for a project.
 Our rating methodology is listed here.